RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 - People who are diagnosed with OCD cannot stop themselves compulsively causing harm to others.# OCD makes people compulsively avoid causing harm.
 - Listeners should encourage members to tell them the facts and avoid talking about their feelings, because feelings can be harmful.# Listeners should encourage members to talk about their feelings, because 7 Cups is for emotional support.
 - Intrusive sexual thoughts are a common obsession in people who suffer from OCD.#They are one of several common obsessions.
-- Listeners must not try to provide psychotherapy for OCD.#Listeners provide active listening, not any kind of counselling or therapy.
+- Listeners must not try to provide psychotherapy for OCD.#Listeners provide active listening, not any kind of counseling or therapy.
 - When a member confuses thoughts about risk with actual risk, causing the member terrible distress, the member might have OCD.#OCD does cause distress in this way, although listeners cannot diagnose.
 - Members who experience OCD might be unaware that the thoughts and behaviors that trouble them are caused by OCD.#People with mental disorders are sometimes unaware they have any disorder.
 {:.quiz}